Board and staff

 Refer to bio above.

-Alys Haines (Manager – Charleville Bilby Experience)
+Kat Lutz (Manager – Charleville Bilby Experience)

-Peggy Mucci (Projects officer)
+Peggy Mucci (Projects officer - part-time)

 Peggy Mucci has extensive experience working with wildlife and people.
 She has held professional positions as a wildlife carer/animal keeper, as a ranger, and as a designer and coordinator of educational programs.
 She has also worked as an environmental consultant and as an event coordinator.
 She currently serves as a projects officer for the Zoo and Aquarium Association of Australasia and in this role she has, for many years, coordinated the zoo presence at Threatened Species Day, each September across eastern Australia.